nicferrier/nicrisp/README.md

 Stepan wrote a good essay about the process [here](https://m.stopa.io/risp-lisp-in-rust-90a0dad5b116).

-Nic looked at this and is wondering whether it worked as a vehicle for some things about lanaguages that he's been thinking about.
+Nic looked at this and is wondering whether it worked as a vehicle for some things about languages that he's been thinking about.

 Can we make a statically compiled scripting language which has "batteries included"?